 - The scissors are very sharp.
 (Right)

-Rule 3 The following are the common shortcuts rules for Pronouns. • A pronoun in the nominative form should be compared with the same form of pronoun.
+• A pronoun in the nominative form should be compared with the same form of pronoun.

 Ex- I respect you more than him.
 (Right)